-An all-female detective outfit, the "Eyes Enquiry Agency", is formed as a front for the Home Office's new security operation the Covert Activities Thames Section (or CATS for short).
-Initially led by ex-Oxford Union President Pru Standfast, she was followed by experienced ex-cop Maggie Forbes (who later led the section), computer genius Frederica "Fred" Smith and later Tessa Robinson.
-Their contact with the Ministry was Nigel Beaumont.
-The team dealt with a variety of crime from theft to blackmail, to espionage & terrorism.
-Written by
+An all-female detective outfit, the "Eyes Enquiry Agency", is formed as a front for the Home Office's new security operation the Covert Activities Thames Section (or "C.A.T.S." for short).
+Initially led by ex-Oxford Union President Pru Standfast (Rosalyn Landor), she was followed by experienced ex-cop Maggie Forbes (Jill Gascoine) (who later led the section), computer genius Frederica "Fred" Smith (Leslie Ash), and later Tessa Robinson (Tracy-Louise Ward).
+Their contact with the Ministry was Nigel Beaumont (Don Warrington).
+The team dealt with a variety of crime from theft to blackmail, to espionage and terrorism.

 Was this review helpful to you?

 | Report this